UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_19.md

 4  Sep-12-2019 17:28  Afternoon Ride  Ride  1891     12.48  Tired by the end of the week.
 ```

-We can see that index 0 should be filtered out but we get the following:

 ``` python
 cycling[cycling['Comments'] == 'Rain']
 ```